Vitor-Dubiela/Vitor-Dubiela/README.md

 - 🔭 I’m currently working on [BNE](https://www.bne.com.br)
 - 🌱 I’m currently learning .NET and Nextjs
-- 👯 I'm looking to work on projects that wanna have a great impact
 - 📫 How to reach me: vitorhugo.dubiela@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I don't like tea, I prefer coffee :flushed:

 <br>